Recognizing LEMS

 Progression of LEMS

-LEMS is progressive and debilitating and may contribute to a high level of disease burden, which can worsen over time3,4,9,10
+LEMS is progressive and debilitating and may contribute to a high level of disease burden, which can worsen over time3,4

 In a 2012 study of patients living with LEMS3:

-75% reported partial or total restriction in activities of daily living, such as rising from a chair or climbing stairs3
+75% reported partial or total restriction in activities of daily living3, such as rising from a chair or climbing stairs10

-More than 50% reported severe leg weakness, dry mouth, and difficulty focusing their sight3
+50% reported severe leg weakness; other frequently reported symptoms included dry mouth and difficulty focusing eyesight3

-Based on EQ-5D* scores, the health-related quality of life for patients with LEMS is comparable to the most severe forms of multiple sclerosis3
+Based on EQ-5D scores*, the health-related quality of life for LEMS patients is comparable to the most severe forms of multiple sclerosis3

 *A measure that generates a single index value for health status with considerable potential for use in healthcare evaluation.

-In a 2001 study, 25% of LEMS patients required a wheelchair all of the time or for mobilization outside of the home10
+In a 2001 study, ~25% of LEMS patients required a wheelchair all of the time or for mobilization outside of the home.11

 The progressive nature of LEMS and the diagnostic challenges that it presents make early symptom recognition critical for optimal patient care.